SebastienRietteMTO/PHYEX-fortran-tool/doc/Documentation.md

 **\-removeVariable** removes the declaration of a local variable or of a dummy argument.
 In the case of a dummy argument, it is also suppresssed from the argument of the subroutine.
+This options takes two argument, the first one describes where the variable is declared (to distinguish between several variables holding the same name but in different subroutines) and the second one is the variable name.
+The first argument takes one of the following forms:

+ - **module:_NAME_** to search for the variable in the module named _NAME_
+ - **sub:_NAME_** to search for the variable in the subroutine named _NAME_
+ - **func:_NAME_** to search for the variable in the function named _NAME_
+ - **type:_NAME_** to search for the variable in the definition of the type named _NAME_

 ### Cosmetics